What do you mean by an “advanced simulation day”?

 I’ve heard that the course is filmed?

 The whole day – scenarios and debriefs - are recorded.
 Consent is gained at the beginning of the day.
 The recordings are used to support new faculty development and can be an effective tool to aid the debrief process.
+This is in accordance with GDPR law, for more information please see the GDPR data sheet on the day or ask the course lead for more information.

 What do the faculty do on the day?